ga-wdi-curriculum/git-branching/readme.md

 1. What is the purpose of git?
 How does it differ from github?

-2. What is the most common workflow for committing while working locally?
+2. What command is used to start tracking a directory?
+What commands record the changes that occurred in the tracked directory?

 3. Explain what a fork and a clone are.